Checking the $^8$Be anomaly with a two-arm electron positron pair spectrometer: Summary

 \section{Summary}

 We successfully built a two-arm e$^+$e$^-$ spectrometer in Hanoi.
 The spectrometer was tested and calibrated using the 17.6~MeV M1 transition excited in the $^7$Li(p,e$^+$e$^-$)$^8$Be reaction.
 We have got a nice agreement between the experimentally determined acceptance of the spectrometer with the one coming from our simulation.
-The angular correlation of the e$^+$e$^-$ pairs measured for the 17.6~MeV transition agrees well with the simulated one for the M1 transition.
-No anomaly was observed for this, or the $E_p$~=~800~keV transition either.
-However, a significant anomaly ($>4\sigma$) was observed for the 18.15~MeV transition at around $135^{\circ}$, in agreement with the ATOMKI results published in 2016\cite{kr16}.
-The mass of the hypothetical particle from this result was obtained to be $16.7 \pm 0.47$(statistical) $\pm 0.35$(systematic)~MeV.
+The angular correlation of the e$^+$e$^-$ pairs measured for the 17.6 MeV transition (E$_p$=441keV) agrees well with the simulated one dominated by the M1 transition, and no anomaly was observed for this.
+However, a significant anomaly ($>4\sigma$) was observed for E$_p$=1225 keV, which is the off resonance region above the E$_p$=1040 keV resonance, at around 135$^{\circ}$, in agreement with the ATOMKI results published in 2016\cite{kr16}.
+The mass of the hypothetical particle from this result was obtained to be $16.66 \pm 0.47$(statistical) $\pm 0.35$(systematic)~MeV.
 In the future, we are planning to upgrade the spectrometer to get a wider angular acceptance.